Frequently asked questions

 How many campers will there be?

 In light of the COVID situation, we have limited the number of attendees.
 Under ideal circumstances we can host up to 100 people.
-However, we are opting to host around 50 campers per session.
+However, we are opting to host around 70 campers during the August session.

 When does camp start and end?

-June: For first time attendees, Camp Wildling registration begins at 12 PM on Thursday, June 10th and ends with closing ceremony at 9:30 AM on Sunday, June 13th.
+For first time attendees, registration begins at 12 PM on Thursday, August 19th and ends on Sunday, August 22nd.

 Can I arrive late or leave early?